On the Computation of the Zariski Closure of Finitely Generated Groups of Matrices: Introduction

 The key result in the applications we mentioned above is the algorithm computing the Zariski closure of a finitely generated group of matrices due to \citet*{DerksenJK05}.
 Unfortunately, it is not clear how to analyse the complexity of this algorithm, or even whether it has an elementary complexity \done{(see the discussion in \cref{sub-DJK} and \appref{app-DJK})}.

 In this paper, we show that the Zariski closure of a finitely generated group of matrices is computable in elementary time.
+More precisely, we obtain a tenfold\footnote{ The formulation here corrects the published version \cite{zariskipublished} by correcting the cited result {\citealt[Prop.~B.6]{Feng}} restated in \Cref{th:homomorphism_quotient}.}

-More precisely, we obtain a octuply exponential bound in the dimension and the number of the generators and the size of their entries (their height).
-We also obtain a quintuply exponential bound in the case where the group consists of orthogonal (or more generally unitary) transformations, as is always the case in quantum computing.
+exponential bound in the dimension and the number of the generators and the size of their entries (their height).
+We also obtain a sevenfold\footnoteref{note1} exponential bound in the case where the group consists of orthogonal (or more generally unitary) transformations, as is always the case in quantum computing.

 \paragraph{Degree Bound} Our main technical result is a quantitative structure lemma for algebraic groups, which may be of independent interest.
 It allows us to prove the following upper bound on the degree of the polynomials defining the Zariski closure of a finitely generated matrix group.
 Here, the \emph{height} of a rational number $\frac{a}{b}$, with $a,b$ coprime integers, is $\max(|a|,|b|)$ \MB{, and its bitsize is the logarithm of its height.
 We denote by $\mathrm{exp}^k(x)$} iterated exponentiation in base~2, defined by $\mathrm{exp}^0(x):=x$ and $\mathrm{exp}^{k+1}(x):=2^{\mathrm{exp}^k(x)}$.